 For an overview and description of Transfeminine Science, please visit our Home page.

-Aly (“she/her”) is a transgender woman from Southern California.
+Aly (“she/her”) is a transgender woman from California.
 She has a passionate interest in transfeminine hormone therapy.
-Aly began her transition in 2012 and has been studying the transgender medical literature since.
-She has a bachelor’s degree in psychology summa cum laude from the University of California, Irvine.
-Aly also completed some of the pre-medicine curriculum and worked for a year as an appointed volunteer in cognitive science research labs at UC Irvine.
+Aly began her transition in the early 2010s and has been studying the transgender medical literature since.
+She has a bachelor’s degree with summa cum laude distinction from a University of California.
+Aly also completed some of the pre-medicine curriculum and worked for a little under a year as an appointed volunteer faculty in research labs at the university.

 Lain (“they/them”) is non-binary and transfeminine.
 They completed a bachelor’s degree in applied mathematics and studied bioinformatics and computational biology at the Rochester Institute of Technology in New York.
 After withdrawing from their Ph.D. program, Lain migrated to the much warmer climes of the San Francisco Bay Area to work in tech.